-- The ball is in touch or touch-in-goal when: - a.
+- 1. The ball is in touch or touch-in-goal when: - a.
 The ball or ball-carrier touches the touchline, touch-in-goal line or anything beyond. - b.
-A player, who is already touching the touchline, touch-in-goal line or anything beyond, catches or holds the ball. - The ball is not in touch or touch-in-goal if: - a.
+A player, who is already touching the touchline, touch-in-goal line or anything beyond, catches or holds the ball. - i.
+If the ball has reached the plane of touch when it is caught, the catcher is not deemed to have taken the ball into touch. - ii.
+If the ball has not reached the plane of touch when it is caught or picked up, the catcher is deemed to have taken the ball into touch, regardless of whether the ball was in motion or stationary. - 2.
+The ball is not in touch or touch-in-goal if: - a.
 The ball reaches the plane of touch but is caught, knocked or kicked by a player who is in the playing area. - b.
-A player jumps, from within or outside the playing area, and catches the ball, and then lands in the playing area, regardless of whether the ball reached the plane of touch. - c.
+A player jumps, from within or outside the playing area, and catches the ball, and then lands in the playing area, regardless of whether the ball reached the plane of touch.

+- c.
+A player jumps from the playing area and knocks (or catches and releases) the ball back into the playing area, before landing in touch or touch-in-goal, regardless of whether the ball reached the plane of touch. - d.
 A player, who is in touch, kicks or knocks the ball, but does not hold it, provided it has not reached the plane of touch.

-OUICK THROW
+QUICK THROW

-- A player who carries the ball into touch must release the ball immediately so that a quick throw may be taken.
-Sanction: Penalty. - At a quick throw, the ball is thrown in: - a.
+- 3. A player who carries the ball into touch must release the ball immediately so that a quick throw may be taken.
+Sanction: Penalty. - 4.
+At a guick throw, the ball is thrown in: - a.
 Between the mark of touch and the thrower's own goal line; and - b.
-Parallel to or towards the thrower's own goal line; and - c.
-So that it reaches the five-metre line before it touches the ground or hits a player; and - d.
+Parallel to or towards the thrower's own goal line; and - So that it reaches the five-metre line before it touches the ground or hits a player; and - d.
 By a player whose feet are both outside the field of play.